nikiimisal/Project-Node.js-App-CI-CD-with-Jenkins-GitHub-Webhook/README.md

 * Jenkins server(Ubuntu) reachable by your Git host and target servers

-* Jenkins plugins (at minimum):

--- Pipeline
--- Git
--- GitHub
--- SSH Agent (for SSH-based deploys)

 * Target EC2 server(node) with SSH access

 * Node.js application source code hosted on a Git repository (e.g., GitHub).

 ## High-level CI/CD Flow

 1. Developer pushes code to main (or feature branch).

 2. Github webhook triggers Jenkins.

 3. Jenkins pulls code, runs npm ci, runs tests.

-4.If tests pass, Jenkins builds the app (if there's a build step).
+4. If tests pass, Jenkins builds the app (if there's a build step).

 5. Jenkins deploys the new version to the target:

 6. SSH into server, install dependencies, restart process (pm2).

 7. Post-deploy smoke tests and notifications.